si-informational-systems/Rosetta/README.md

 **Rosetta** is a powerful, opinionated framework for building robust, event-sourced, domain-driven microservices in .NET and F#.

-Levarage the power of **F# Discriminated Unions** inside Rosetta to create error-prone Domain Solutions!
+Levarage the power of **F# Discriminated Unions** inside Rosetta to create error-proof Domain Solutions!

 It provides: